boss-dao/proposals/Stage 1 - Received/05-03-2022 - CardanoShield - TheApeSociety.md

 * Role: Boss DAO Member

 ## Proposal Summary
 We propose that BossDAO become a member of the Ape Society, acquiring both Apes and cabins, to earn SOCIETY token rewards for the BossDAO treasury and strengthen bonds between the two projects.
-This not only will generate sustainable cash flows in the form of SOCIETY token for the DAO, but it will also provide a way for the DAO to display its treasury holdings to the world, with each cabin serving as a virtual art gallery.
+This not only will generate sustainable cash flows in the form of SOCIETY token for the DAO, but it will also provide a way for the DAO to showcase its treasury holdings to the world, with each cabin serving as a virtual 3-D art gallery.

 The intent here is for BossDAO to be an *active* participant in the SOCIETY economy, NOT a passive investor.